 Running continuous backups of SQL databases ensures that frequent backups of your databases are taken at required time intervals.
 It is always possible, therefore, to restore your data to a point as close as possible to the failure point.

-Continuous backups run separately to normal backups and imaging functions.
-A new Macrium Reflect SQL backup file is made each day and has its own email notification, disk space management, compression and password settings.
+Continuous backups run separately from normal backups and imaging functions.
+A new Macrium Reflect SQL backup file is made each day and has its own email notification, disk space management, compression, and password settings.

 If an additional backup of a database under continuous backup is made, Macrium Reflect automatically creates a new full backup to ensure consistency of backed up logs.

-You can not run continuous backup on databases that are not running the Full Recovery Model.
+You can not run continuous backups on databases that are not running the Full Recovery Model.

 Select Continuous Backup from SQL Server Tasks.